jonworek/react-rails-test/README.md

 * webpacker-react - https://github.com/renchap/webpacker-react

 # Setup
+This assumes you already have a compatible version of Ruby and NodeJS installed.
+Ruby 2.3.1 and NodeJS 7.6.0 are what I used, but feel free to use any other versions.
+If they don't work, I recommend using those versions.

+1. Install the `bundler` ruby gem, if you don't have it already for your given Ruby version:

+    `gem install bundler`

-1. Install all ruby gems
+1. Install all ruby gems:

     `bundle install`

+1. Install the yarn NodeJS package management system, using brew:

+    `brew install yarn`

-2. Install all node\_modules
+2. Install all node\_modules using yarn:

     `bin/yarn`